When do I take my foreign language placement exams?

 How does course registration work at orientation?

-First-year students meet with Orientation Leaders and Faculty Advisors in small groups to review a schedule on day one of orientation.
+First-year students meet with Orientation Leaders (OLs) and Faculty Advisors in small groups to build and review course selections.
+Students will have a pre-assigned course registration time, during which enrollment specialists will input their schedules into the Student Information System (SIS).
 Faculty advisors will be available for students with questions.
-On day two students have a pre-assigned course registration time, during which enrollment specialists will input their schedules into the Student Information System (SIS).

 Transfer students meet with Orientation Leaders and Faculty Advisors to review a schedule in the morning.
 They will have their schedules entered into SIS on the same day.